 - improved staff to child ratios that ensures each child gets more individual care and attention, and

 - new staff qualification requirements which ensures staff have the skills to help children learn and develop.

-A new National Quality Standards (NQS) will be rolled out in 2013 that will link our license with the National Quality Agenda.
+The National Quality Standards (NQS) were rolled out in 2013 that will link our license with the National Quality Agenda.
 The Centre will need to meet the standards of National Quality Agenda by ensuring quality in child care in the following areas: